subhajit889/Peppermint-Robotics-Assignment/README.md

 Home (Home.jsx)
 The Home component introduces users to Peppermint Robotics and highlights the company's notable achievements and values.

-Careers (Carrer.jsx)
+Careers (Career.jsx)
-The Careers component showcases the current job openings, complete with brief descriptions and "Apply Now" buttons for each position.
+The Careers component showcases the current job openings, complete with brief descriptions and "More Details" buttons for each position.

+Footer (Footer.jsx)
+The Footer component displays contact information, quick links, and social media icons to enhance user interaction.

+Technologies Used
+1. React: A JavaScript library for building dynamic user interfaces.
+2. React Router: A routing library that enables single-page application navigation.

+********************Please note that this is a very simplified version of the case study..